iainelder/security-hub-controls/README.md

 Version 2 will scrape the controls page for each service to include all the available data.
 See the `tutorial` folder for an attempt to do this by adapting the [Scrapy tutorial](https://docs.scrapy.org/en/latest/intro/tutorial.html).
 To try it, run `poetry install`, enter the folder, and run `scrapy crawl quotes`.

-I wrote this because there is no public API in the Security Hub service that provides this data.
-[DescribeStandardsControls](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_DescribeStandardsControls.html) provides less data than is available in the documentation and requires Security Hub to be enabled in an AWS account before it returns anything.
+Security Hub has a public API called [ListSecurityControlDefinitions](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_ListSecurityControlDefinitions.html) provides something similar to version 1 of this data.
+You need to enabled Security Hub in your AWS account before you can call the API.
+In any case, the documentation is still the most complete source for the data.

 I was inspired by fluggo's [AWS service authorization reference](https://github.com/fluggo/aws-service-auth-reference) and z0ph's [Monitor for AWS Managed IAM Policies](https://github.com/zoph-io/MAMIP).